Royal Ascot Queen’s Hat Betting – What Colour Will It Be?

 How Long Has the Queen Been Attending Royal Ascot?

 Decades!
-The Queen has attended every day of the meeting for the past 64 years, with the last time she missed a moment of the event being her own coronation in 1953.
-A couple of years ago there were fears that she might miss it for the state reopening of Parliament, but the right decision was made as events at Westminster took a back seat.
+With the exception of 2020 the Queen has attended every day of the meeting for the past 64 years, with the last time she missed a moment of the event being her own coronation in 1953.

 What Goes into an Outfit Choice for the Queen?